-As mentioned, RusTeX attempts to mimic the behaviour of pdflatex as closely as possible.
-As such, it implements the behaviour of the primitive commands available in plain TEX, eTEX and pdfTEX, amounting to 293 + 47 commands, excluding primitive "register-like" commands such as \everyhbox, \baselineskip or \linepenalty.
-Their precise behaviour has been determined from (obviously) the bible [3] and the manuals for eTFX and pdfTFX, but also often reverse engineered via extensive experimentation.
+As mentioned, $R{US}T_EX$ attempts to mimic the behaviour of pdfEATEX as closely as possible.
+As such, it implements the behaviour of the primitive commands available in plain T_EX, ε -T_EX and pdfT_EX, amounting to 293 + 47 commands, excluding primitive "register-like" commands such as \everyhbox, \baselineskip, \linepenalty, etc. Their precise behaviour has been determined from (obviously) the bible [3] and the manuals for ε -T_EX and pdfT_EX, but also often reverse engineered via extensive experimentation.

-At the start of the program, a user's pdftexconfig.tex and latex.ltx are located using kpsewhich and processed first.
-This entails that a user needs to have a LATEX distribution set up, but subsequently makes sure that RusTFX behaves as close to the local LATEX setup as possible.
+The program starts by locating, via kpsewhich, a user's pdftexconfig.tex and latex.ltx and processing them first.
+This requires that the user have a LATEX distribution set up, but subsequently makes sure that RuSTEX behaves as close to the local LATEX setup as possible.

-Tokens are expanded in the expected manner down to the primitives, which cause state changes, impact expansion, or ultimately end up fully processed in RusTfX's stomach waiting to be output as HTML.
+Tokens are expanded in the expected manner down to the primitives, which cause state changes, impact expansion, or ultimately end up fully processed in R{USTEX} 's stomach waiting to be output as HTML.
 The latter primitives are the subject of this paper.

 pgf (and thus tikz) is handled via an adapted version of the existing SVG driver and thus omitted here.
-Images are inserted directly in the HTML in Base64-encoding.
+Images are inserted directly in the HTML in base64 encoding.